darrenks/nibbles/docs/tutorial_ancillary.md

 Note that there is no limit to the number of extensions that can be created, but in order to keep the language simple I have decided to limit extensions to 2 nibbles (in most cases).
 There are probably hundreds of possible 3 nibble extensions, but finding them and avoiding extension collisions would be extremely unmanageable, besides a primary goal of Nibbles is to be simple (few operations) anyway.

-If you find possible two nibble extensions, please let me know!
+If you find possible two nibble extensions, please let me know (this [full ref](fullref.html) may help find them - it shows some hidden ops that are how the shown ops work behind the scenes, also columns are sortable)!

 ### Commutative Extensions